laminas/laminas-view/doc/book/zend.view.quick-start.md

 - **View Models** hold Variables Containers, specify the template to use (if any), and optionally provide rendering options (more on that below).
 View Models may be nested in order to represent complex structures.
 - **Renderers** take View Models and provide a representation of them to return.
-Zend Framework 2 ships with three renderers by default: a `PhpRenderer` which utilizes PHP templates in order to generate markup, a `JsonRenderer`, and a `FeedRenderer` for generating RSS and Atom feeds.
+Laminas ships with three renderers by default: a `PhpRenderer` which utilizes PHP templates in order to generate markup, a `JsonRenderer`, and a `FeedRenderer` for generating RSS and Atom feeds.
 - **Resolvers** utilizes Resolver Strategies to resolve a template name to a resource a Renderer may